 -

-SDKs: Certain applications may incorporate Software Development Kits (SDKs) that gather and sell user data, including their IP addresses.
+SDKs: Certain applications may include Software Development Kits (SDKs) that gather and sell user data, including their IP addresses.
 In some instances, these SDKs can be exploited by residential proxy providers to acquire residential IPs without the explicit consent or knowledge of the users.

 -